GISFCU-TM/treeDetection/README.md

 # treeDetection
 treeDetection

-A project that can do remove background image for tree.
+A project that can do remove background image for the tree.

 Spcial thanks to GREAT TEAM!
 Chaquopy(https://chaquo.com/chaquopy/)